 Drink plenty of cool fluids.

 Become aware of your body.
-If you notice any symptoms that you didn't have before you began exercising, then slow down or stop exercising until you cool down.
+If you notice any symptoms that you didn't have before you began exercising, slow down or stop exercising until you cool down.